Women dominate American Music Awards, but not as nominees

 Pop singer Pink is well-known for her high-flying stage performances, where she often flies over her crowds or twists and twirls on long ribbons.
 But she took it to a superhero level when she performed on the side of a high-rise hotel in Los Angeles with aerial dancers.
 During her performance of "Beautiful Trauma," Pink and the dancers performed acrobatic flips and poses while their graceful movement reflected off the building's glass windows like they were dancing on water.

 It was epic, unique and dramatic.
-And nobody had a better view than the hotel guests peaking out behind the glass as Pink and the dancers skipped across the glass like Spiderman.
+And nobody had a better view than the hotel guests peeking out behind the glass as Pink and the dancers skipped across the glass like Spiderman.

 Comments